Total cross section of the process $e^+ + e^- \to \Sigma^+ + \bar{\Sigma}^-$ including the $D$-meson loop and three-gluon contributions: The Numerical results

-The contributions of the pure $D$-meson loop to the Born cross section are shown in Fig.\ref{fig.NarrowDLoop}.
-In Figure \ref{fig.Narrow3g} we illustrate the result of a pure three-gluon contribution.
-The theoretical results obtained for both of these contributions are compared with the data of the BESIII \cite{I26} collaboration. \\ It can be seen from Fig.~\ref{fig.NarrowDLoop} that the experimental result at the point $\sqrt {s} = 3770$ GeV, i.e., the $\psi(3770)$ charmonium resonance point, is very close to our theoretical result.
+It can be seen from Fig.~\ref{fig.NarrowDLoop} that the experimental result at the point $\sqrt {s} = 3770$ GeV, i.e., the $\psi(3770)$ charmonium resonance point, is very close to our theoretical result.
 It is seen from Fig.~\ref{fig.Narrow3g} that the experimental result at the point $\sqrt {s} = 3770$ GeV, i.e., the resonance point of the charmonium $\psi (3770)$, completely coincides with our theoretical result.
 It is seen from Fig.~\ref{fig.CSNarrow2} that the experimental result at the charmonium resonance point $\psi(3770)$, which takes into account both contributions, i.e., the $D$-meson loop and the three-gluon mechanism, completely coincides with our theoretical result.

 In Fig.~\ref{fig.CSNarrow2} we present the results of the dependence of the total cross section in the energy range $\sqrt{s}$ = 3.4 - 5.0 GeV taking into account the $D$-loop and three-gluon mechanisms in the Born cross section and compare it with the BESIII \cite{I26} data.
 In this graph, we want to show that the peak is near the resonance of the $\psi(3770)$ charmonia and is clearly visible.
 It is necessary to note that in our model, we mainly consider the vicinity of $\psi(3770)$.
-But, in addition to this, we consider the vicinity with new charmonium-like states in the same energy region, for example, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$ and $Y(4660)$.
-Thus, we basically have the $\psi(3770)$ charmonium in the intermediate state, but in addition we calculate the total cross section taking into account the new charmonium-like states in the intermediate state.
+But, in addition to this, we consider the vicinity with new charmoniumlike states in the same energy region, for example, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$ and $Y(4660)$.
+Thus, we basically have the $\psi(3770)$ charmonium in the intermediate state, but in addition we calculate the total cross section taking into account the new charmoniumlike states in the intermediate state.

 We would like to remind that in the process under consideration we do not make any additional parameter fitting.
 We fix all the necessary parameters of our model by calculating the process $e^+e^- \to p\bar {p}$ \cite{Bystritskiy}.